miyagawa/Dist-Milla/README.md

 - Your module has a static list of prerequisites that can be described in `cpanfile`
 - Your module has a Changes file

-Most of them are convention used by [Module::Build::Tiny](http://search.cpan.org/perldoc?Module::Build::Tiny), just so you know.

 If you have a module that doesn't work with these conventions, no worries.
 Because Milla is just a Dist::Zilla profile, you can just upgrade to [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) and enable/disable plugins that match with